DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1, 13-18 and 21 are rejected under 35 U.S.C.
+Claims 1, 13, 17 and 21 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.
-Claim 1 is rejected because it is unclear if the communicating signal is the pressurized air released into the tube.
-Claim 18 appears to have the same issue.
+Claim 1 is rejected because it is directed toward an apparatus for communicating a message but fails to disclose communicating a message.
+In other words, it is unclear if the communication signal indicative of an instruction is the message.
+Claim 1 is also rejected because it is unclear if the communicating signal indicative of an instruction is the pressurized air released into the tube.

 Claim Rejections - 35 USC § 103